jackfood/Autosubtitle/README.md

 The Auto Subtitle GUI is designed to make the process of subtitling videos straightforward.
 Unlike traditional setups that might require installing Python, specific libraries, and FFmpeg system-wide and managing complex PATH configurations, this portable version bundles everything you need.

 You simply unzip the package, run a setup script once, and then launch the GUI.
 The application automatically handles the complexities of calling the Whisper model via the `auto-subtitle` script and using FFmpeg for audio extraction, ensuring a smooth workflow even without prior technical setup.

-## Key Features

-*   **Intuitive GUI:** A simple and clear interface for selecting files, choosing options, and monitoring progress.
-*   **Completely Portable:** The package includes a dedicated Python environment, pre-installed libraries, and a portable FFmpeg build.
-No system-level installations or modifications are necessary.
-*   **Self-Contained Environment:** Avoids conflicts with your system's Python or other installed software.
-Everything runs within the provided `Python311` folder.
-*   **Integrated FFmpeg:** A full, portable distribution of FFmpeg is included.
-This is essential for extracting audio from your video files before transcription.
-*   **Whisper Integration:** Utilizes the powerful Whisper model for highly accurate speech-to-text transcription (and translation if the underlying `auto-subtitle` script supports it via command-line arguments - note: this GUI is configured for transcription with language selection).
-*   **Model Selection:** Allows you to choose from various Whisper model sizes to balance speed, accuracy, and resource usage.
-*   **Intelligent Model Handling:** The `small.pt` model file is conveniently included in the distribution.
-Other models you select (like "medium" or "large") will be automatically downloaded by Whisper to its default cache location (typically within the application's `Scripts` folder) the first time they are required, simplifying setup for different model preferences.
-*   **Language Detection & Selection:** Choose to auto-detect the language or specify it for potentially faster and more accurate results.
-*   **Direct SRT Output:** Generates standard `.srt` subtitle files compatible with most video players and editing software.
-*   **Real-time Logging:** View detailed processing status and progress updates within the GUI's log area and, if launched from a terminal, directly in the console.

-## Credits

-*   This GUI application is built upon the excellent `auto-subtitle` command-line script, which handles the core integration with Whisper and FFmpeg.
-Many thanks to the original `auto-subtitle` project and its contributors: **[https://github.com/m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle)**
-*   Audio processing relies on the powerful FFmpeg multimedia framework.
-A portable distribution of FFmpeg is included in this package for your convenience.

 ## Setup and Running Instructions